+The Living White Paper

+The white paper will be posted on ClearChainLife.com as a living document subject to revision based on the feedback that we receive from our site visitors, reviewers of the white paper, and potential investors.
+Under the White Paper link on our website, we will have a series of questions, which all visitors have the option to answer.
+White Paper readers will be able to provide feedback, share the link, and create group forums within the document.
+Creators of the CCLC Token will engage and provide feedback on any suggested revisions and supporting input members may also be awarded CCLC and USDT Token in appreciation for their feedback.

 Executive Summary

-Problem
+Problems with Final Expense Insurance

 Final Expense life insurance is limited in products for its market base.
 Products offered within final expense are limited in strategy and client death benefit amounts.
 The cost of final expense life insurance is relatively high when compared to all other types of life insurance in the industry.
 Clients are capped when purchasing final expense life insurance, there is no potential for growth in death benefit amount, and clients are therefore locked in at unit purchase.
 All guaranteed whole life products have a drastically high cost of insurance, and clients must wait 2 years (twenty-four months), and with some carriers up to 3 years (thirty-six months), in order to qualify for full coverage.
-Death within twenty-four months or less typically yields the clients’ beneficiary return of premium in addition to 5%-10% interest, leaving the beneficiary with no “true” death benefit.
+Death within twenty-four months or less typically yields the clients’ beneficiary return of premium in addition to 5%-10% interest, leaving the beneficiary with no true death benefit.
 Final Expense life insurance remains an obsolete concept when compared with the evolution of the life insurance industry.

-Additionally, blockchain technology is evolving rapidly, yet the life insurance industry has not accommodated or adapted cryptocurrency and blockchain technology.
-With our Top Management being in both the crypto and insurance space since 2011, we realize the biggest obstacle the insurance industry has with integrating insurance to crypto, is primarily due to the industry’s apprehension to insure such a volatile asset, nor understand this assets buy or sell points.
+Additionally, blockchain technology is evolving rapidly, yet the life insurance industry has not accommodated or adopted cryptocurrency and blockchain technology.
+With our top management having experience in both cryptocurrency and insurance spaces since 2011, we understand the biggest obstacles that the insurance industry has regarding the integration of insurance with crypto: the industry is too apprehensive to incorporate such a volatile asset into its business model and does not comprehend this asset’s buy or sell points.

-Solution
+Problems Facing Seniors Purchasing Bitcoin or Other Cryptocurrencies Directly

+Why don’t seniors just buy Bitcoin or other cryptocurrencies directly for themselves?

+What happens to your cryptocurrency wallet if you die?
+Seniors are investing directly into cryptocurrencies and their families either have no knowledge of their portfolio or do not know how to access it.
+There is an alarmingly high percentage of seniors, as well as people in general, currently purchasing cryptocurrency whose beneficiaries will lose all assets due to their inability to locate those assets that are held in cryptocurrency.

+The CCLC solution is to provide a policy that allows clients to

+have final expense coverage,

+participate in the gains tied to the growth of Bitcoin and other cryptocurrencies,

+and ensure that the transfer of these funds to their beneficiaries is safely executed.

+Solutions in Detail